AparajitoSaha/ECE4960-FastRobots/lab11.md

 [Back to Home](./index.html)

-Bayes Filter is a simple but powerful probabilistic tool for estimating a robot's state given only its previous position, control input and sensor accuracy.
+Bayes Filter is a powerful probabilistic tool for estimating a robot's state given only its previous position, control input and sensor accuracy.
 Lab 11 involves implementing this filter and observing its performance in simulation, allowing us to observe the potential performance of our robot in the real-world map first shown in Lab 9 and track down potential points of failure.

 #### Implementation